 Retired Badass: His retirement hasn't stopped him from kicking people in the face.
 He's dropped Drew McIntyre, Alberto Del Rio, and a few others, in addition to being the special guest referee for HHH/Taker II at Wrestlemania 28.
 During that match, Shawn manhandled both guys, and doled out a superkick to Taker for getting a bit chair-shot-happy.

 Ricky Morton: Especially in DX.
 Every single match seemed to run along the lines of "heel team beats Shawn Michaels like a bag of puppies, Shawn makes the hot tag to Hunter, Hunter kicks ass, they hit their double finishers, and win the match".

-Walked out in June 1997, thus forfeiting his half of the WWE World Tag Team Titles which he held at the time with "Stone Cold" Steve Austinnote This was the Ur Example of a shtick Vince Russo loves, "Wacky mismatched tag partners who don't get along.".
-Shawn missing his friends down in WCW is the most likely explanation here.
+Walked out in June 1997, thus forfeiting his half of the WWF World Tag Team Titles which he held at the time with "Stone Cold" Steve Austin.

 Spot Monkey: Shawn is an interesting aversion.
 While he did employ a lot of high-level spots in his matches (at every point in his career, up until he retired) and is pretty much the standard to which all spot monkeys aspire, he's one of the acknowledged best at using Wrestling Psychology and said spots to tell stories with his matches.